KilroyCodes/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | B           | 2             | 40          |

 **9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?**
-\n (Assuming that this question means to determine potential points earned per customer regardless of membership status.
+\(Assuming that this question means to determine potential points earned per customer regardless of membership status.
 Points will be calculated based on entire customer order history)
 ```sql
 WITH points AS(
 SELECT